Lyca Gairanod: Early life

-Gairanod was born on November 21, 2004 in Tanza, Cavite, Philippines.
+Gairanod was born on November 21, 2004, in Tanza, Cavite, Philippines.
 Her family collected plastic materials, bottles, and other recyclable items for added income.
-Her father was a fisherman, and her mother, Maria Nessel Gairanod, scavenged used bottles and old newspapers.
+Her father is a fisherman, and her mother, Maria Nessel Gairanod, scavenged used bottles and old newspapers.
 Gairanod helped her mother and sang for her neighbors in exchange for money and food.
 Gairanod said she was not forced by her mother to find recyclable materials but wanted to help her family and earn an allowance.